Asymptotics of Muttalib-Borodin determinants with Fisher-Hartwig singularities: Introduction and statement of results

 the existence of $p_{j}$ and $q_{j}$ are guaranteed for all $j$, see \cite[Section 2]{ClaeysRomano}.
 This is not the case for general values of the parameters $\alpha_{j}$ and $\beta_{j}$, but it will follow from our analysis that all polynomials $p_{M},\ldots,p_{n-1}$ exist, provided that $M$ is chosen large enough.
 Our proof proceeds by first establishing precise asymptotics for $\kappa_{k}$ as $k \to +\infty$, which are then substituted in \eqref{Dn in terms of the product} to produce the asymptotic formulas \eqref{asymp thm Jn}--\eqref{C3 thm}.
 Note that, since the formula \eqref{Dn in terms of the product} also involves the value of $D_{M}(w)$ for some large but fixed $M$, our method does not give any hope to obtain the multiplicative constant $C_{4}$ of Theorem \ref{theorem J} (for more on that, see Remark \ref{remark: constant} below).

 To obtain the large $n$ asymptotics of $\kappa_{n}$, we use the Riemann-Hilbert (RH) approach of \cite{ClaeysRomano}, and a generalization of the Deift--Zhou \cite{DeiftZhou} steepest descent method developed in \cite{ClaeysWang} by Claeys and Wang.
-More precisely, in \cite{ClaeysRomano} the authors have formulated an RH problem, whose solution is denoted $Y$, which uniquely characterizes $\kappa_{n}^{-1}p_{n}$ as well the following $\theta$-deformation of its Cauchy transform
+More precisely, in \cite{ClaeysRomano} the authors have formulated a RH problem (for $\theta \geq 1$), whose solution is denoted $Y$, which uniquely characterizes $\kappa_{n}^{-1}p_{n}$ as well the following $\theta$-deformation of its Cauchy transform

 The RH problem for $Y$ from \cite{ClaeysRomano} is non-standard in the sense that it is of size $1\times 2$ and the different entries of the solution live on different domains.
 In the asymptotic analysis of this RH problem, several steps of the classical Deift--Zhou steepest descent method do not work or need to be substantially modified.
-In \cite{ClaeysWang}, Claeys and Wang developed a generalization of the Deift--Zhou steepest descent method to handle this type of RH problems, but so far their method has not been used to obtain asymptotic results on the biorthogonal polynomials \eqref{p ortho in bioortho}--\eqref{q ortho in bioortho}.
-The main technical contribution of the present paper is precisely the succesfull implementation of the method of \cite{ClaeysWang} on the RH problem for $Y$ from \cite{ClaeysRomano}.
-As in \cite{ClaeysWang}, in the small norm analysis the mapping $J$ plays an important role and allows to transform the $1\times 2$ RH problem to a scalar RH problem with non-local boundary conditions (a so-called \textit{shifted RH problem}).
+In \cite{ClaeysWang}, Claeys and Wang developed a generalization of the Deift--Zhou steepest descent method to handle this type of RH problems, but so far their method has not been used to obtain asymptotic results for the biorthogonal polynomials \eqref{p ortho in bioortho}--\eqref{q ortho in bioortho}.
+The main technical contribution of the present paper is precisely the successful implementation of the method of \cite{ClaeysWang} on the RH problem for $Y$ from \cite{ClaeysRomano}.\footnote{Simultaneously and independently to this work, Wang and Zhang in \cite{WangZhang} also performed an asymptotic analysis of $Y$.
+Their situation is different from ours: they consider the case $a=0$, $\theta$ integer, and no FH singularities.} As in \cite{ClaeysWang}, in the small norm analysis the mapping $J$ plays an important role and allows to transform the $1\times 2$ RH problem to a scalar RH problem with non-local boundary conditions (a so-called \textit{shifted RH problem}).
+The methods of \cite{ClaeysRomano} rely on the fact that for $\theta \geq 1$, the principal root $z \mapsto z^{\theta}$ is a bijection from $\mathbb{H}_{\theta}$ to $\mathbb{C}\setminus (-\infty,0]$.
+The treatment of the case $\theta <1$ involves a natural Riemann surface and only requires minor modifications of \cite{ClaeysRomano}.

 We mention that another RH approach to the study of MB ensembles has been developed by Kuijlaars and Molag in \cite{KuijMolag, Molag}.
-Their approach has the advantage to be more structured (for example, the solution of their RH problem has unit determinant), but the disadvantage to only allow values of $\theta$ such that $\frac{1}{\theta}\in \{1,2,3,\ldots\}$.
+Their approach has the advantage to be more structured (for example, the solution of their RH problem has unit determinant), but it only allows values of $\theta$ such that $\frac{1}{\theta}\in \{1,2,3,\ldots\}$.